nasa/oceandata-notebooks/book/notebooks/harp2/harp2_l2_aerosol_product.md

 # Visualize HARP2 L2 aerosol product (FastMAPOL)

-**Authors:** Meng Gao (NASA, SSAI), Sean Foley (NASA, MSU)
+**Authors:** Meng Gao (NASA, SSAI), Sean Foley (NASA, MSU), Kamal Aryal (UMBC)

 [edl]: https://urs.earthdata.nasa.gov/
 [oci-data-access]: https://oceancolor.gsfc.nasa.gov/resources/docs/tutorials/notebooks/oci_data_access/

 ## Summary
-This notebook explores the HARP2 Level 2 (L2) aerosol product derived from the joint aerosol and surface retrieval algorithm: FastMAPOL.
+This notebook explores the HARP2 Level 2 (L2) aerosol product derived from the joint aerosol and surface retrieval algorithm: FastMAPOL (Fast Multi-Angle Polarimetric Ocean and Land algorithm).
 For more detailed information about the algorithm, please refer to the relevant documentation.

 Similar to the SPEXone notebook, we will analyze a scene from the Los Angeles wildfire, which includes both smoke and dust events.
 The analysis will focus on aerosol optical depth, absorption, and size information.